 For the best experience on our site, be sure to turn on Local Storage in your browser.

-Bakhur is vastly known for performing houses or surroundings.
-The term Bakhoor mainly refers to the wood chips that are soaked in fragrant Oudh oils; which is the oil extracted from the rare Aquilaria tree.
+Bakhoor or Bakhur, an Arabic word which means Fumes, is vastly known for performing houses or surroundings.
+The term Bakhoor in this sense mainly refers to the wood chips that are soaked in fragrant Oud oils; which is the oil extracted from the rare Aquilaria tree.
 An infectious type of mold takes a hold of the heartwood of the tree and later on, produces a dark fragrant resin that produces the oil.
-To know more information about Oudh, please click here.
+To know more information about Agarwood Oudh click here.

 Natural Oudh Wood Chips

 Wood chips have different kinds of fragrances that are unique and do not smell like perfume.
 The fragrances differ from one another due to the aromatic qualities of agarwood (Oudh).
 Such as the geographic location, its branch, trunk and root origin, length of time since infection, and methods of harvesting and processing.
 Natural wood chips are burnt as they naturally are, without any influence of chemicals since the lovely fragrance is already taken from the heartwood of Aquilaria trees.
 This type of incense is luxurious and expensive as these are rare.
 These wood chips are not oily, and rough in texture.

 Loose Fine Oudh Incense (Bukhoor)

 This type of incense is Mabthooth, meaning loose bakhoor.
 It is made by the shavings of Agarwood (Oudh) are made into fine

 fragments, mixed with natural resins such as Arabic gums, mystic, and aromatic stones.
 The mixture is then perfused with either natural essential oil or fragrance oil.
 In some occasions, the fine Oudh wood powder is made into small balls or coins by adding more of natural gums.